MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/performance/troubleshoot-high-cpu-usage-issues.md

 ### High CPU usage due to spinlock contention on XVB_list on high-end machines

-If your SQL Server instance experiences a high CPU scenario caused by spinlock contention on the `XVB_list` spinlock on high configuration machines (high-end systems with a large number of newer generation processors (CPUs)), enable the trace flag [TF8102](/sql/t-sql/database-console-commands/dbcc-traceon-trace-flags-transact-sql#tf8102) together with [TF8101](/sql/t-sql/database-console-commands/dbcc-traceon-trace-flags-transact-sql#tf8101).
+If your SQL Server instance experiences a high CPU scenario caused by spinlock contention on the `XVB_LIST` spinlock on high configuration machines (high-end systems with a large number of newer generation processors (CPUs)), enable the trace flag [TF8102](/sql/t-sql/database-console-commands/dbcc-traceon-trace-flags-transact-sql#tf8102) together with [TF8101](/sql/t-sql/database-console-commands/dbcc-traceon-trace-flags-transact-sql#tf8101).

 ## Step 9: Configure your virtual machine